zevo-enterprise/zevo-enterprise/README.md

+## We do not support games that are not investments

-## Gambling Games, The Casino Games
+### Gambling Games, The Casino Games

 <h3>the game gambling is mathematically designed to transfer the player's money to the house over time. </h3>